Ayush-Tibrewal/SQL/README.md

 - `%word%` matches any string that contains "word" anywhere within it.

 This makes `%` a powerful tool for searching and filtering strings based on patterns rather than exact matches.

+# Write your MySQL query statement below
+Select patient_id , patient_name , conditions
+from Patients
+where conditions like '%DIAB1%'
+OR
+ conditions like 'DIAB1%'
+OR
+conditions like '%DIAB1'